-- Manufacturer's instruction manuals (including the instrument specifications) to accompany the instruments into the field; - Multi-meter sonde and handheld meter (YSI 600XL/XLM or In-Situ Smartroll).
+- Manufacturer's instruction manuals (including the instrument specifications) to accompany the instruments into the field; - Multi-meter sonde and handheld meter.
 At least one meter shall have a built-in barometer; - Calibration solutions:

 It is advisable to have a sufficient number of extra bottles of each standard on hand in case of complications (especially the conductivity standards).
 Be sure that the standards are not near their expiration dates (e.g., greater than one month from expiration).
+Also, if possible, the extra bottle of standard solution for each analysis shall be of different lot numbers.

 - Small wet sponge or paper towel for DO 100% saturation calibration,

-- "Zero" (0) milligrams per liter (mg/l) DO check standard (minimum of two bottles from two separate lots for the Smartroll),
+- "Zero" (0) milligrams per liter (mg/l) DO check standard,

 - pH buffers 4, 7 and 10,

 - 1,413 microsiemens per centimeter (μS/cm) and 718 μS/cm standards for specific conductance.
 One to use for calibration and the other one to use for checking the calibration, and

-- Zobell Solution for ORP;
+- Zobell Solution for ORP.

-- Separate turbidimeter (Hach 2100P or 2100Q Turbidity meter) with calibration standards: <0.1, 10, 20, 100, 800 Nephelometric Turbidity Units (NTUs) as appropriate for each meter;
+- Separate turbidimeter (Hach 2100Q Turbidity meter) with calibration standards: 10, 20, 100, 800

+Nephelometric Turbidity Units (NTUs);

 - Calibration cup/Storage cup;

 - Cooler (for storage of calibration solutions);

 - Laboratory-grade deionized (DI) water;

 - Paper towels;

 - Kimwipes;

+- NIST certified thermometer, degrees Celsius (if the vendor has not verified the accuracy of the instrument temperature sensor);

+- Calibration Log;

+- Verify with the vendor that the following specific equipment will be provided with the multiparameter meter, as needed: